Health Insurance Options for a Travel Nurse

 Employer-Sponsored Health Insurance Plans

 Employer-sponsored health insurance is one of the most common forms of health insurance for travel nurses.
 This type of coverage is provided by your employer and is typically offered to full-time employees.
-Agency provided health insurance, is many times a a part of your benefits package.
+Agency provided health insurance is many times a part of your benefits package.

 Employer-sponsored health insurance plans usually offer comprehensive coverage, including hospitalization, prescription drugs, mental health, annual physical and preventive care.
 The premiums for employer-sponsored health ins. plans are shared between the employer and the employee, making them an affordable option.
 The healthcare coverage will depend on the multiple agencies who offer it.